lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 It receives the minimum and maximum vale for the y axis, the name of the file that contains the image to be used as height map and the texture file to be used.
 It also receives an integer named ```textInc``` that we will discuss later on.

-The first thing that we do in the constructor is to load the height map image into a ```BufferedImage```.
+The first thing that we do in the constructor is to load the height map image into a ```BufferedImage``` instance.

 ```java
 this.minY = minY;